- Overview: Slovakia

 A Slovak tax non-resident is liable to tax on Slovak-source income only.
 Slovak-source income includes income from work performed in the Slovak Republic, including director’s fees, income from an independent business done through a permanent establishment (PE), and income from services carried out in the Slovak Republic.
-Slovak-source income also includes interest income, license fees, and income from the sale or rental of property located in the Slovak Republic.
+Slovak-source income includes interest, license fees, and income from selling or renting a property in the Slovak Republic.

-A wage shall be due in arrears for a monthly period, this by the end of the consequent calendar month at the latest unless agreed otherwise in the collective agreement or in the employment contract.
+A salary shall be due in arrears for a monthly period by the end of the previous calendar month unless agreed otherwise in the collective agreement or the employment contract.

 Value-added tax (VAT).
 A basic VAT rate applies to all taxable supplies, with certain exceptions.
-Certain medical products, printed materials and media, various foodstuffs and ’basic goods’ (e.g., milk, butter, meat) classified under selected codes of the Common Customs Tariff and some accommodation services have a lover VAT rate.
+Certain medical products, printed materials and media, various foodstuffs, and ’basic goods’ (e.g., milk, butter, meat) are classified under selected codes of the Common Customs Tariff, and some accommodation services have a lover VAT rate.

 The threshold for obligatory VAT registration for taxable persons with their seat or permanent address, place of business, or VAT establishment in Slovakia is a turnover of 49,790 euros (EUR) for the previous consecutive 12 calendar months.
 Voluntary registration is also possible.